TChukwuleta/BTCPayServerPlugins/Plugins/BTCPayServer.Plugins.GhostPlugin/README.md

 1. Accept Donations – Allow readers support your work with donations in Bitcoin.

-2. Event Ticketing - Sell tickets for virtual (workshops, consultation sessions and webinars) or in-person events using Bitcoin
+2. Paywall Content – Restrict access to premium articles, videos, or other content, unlocking it through Bitcoin payments.

 3. Tiered Membership Creation and Subscriptions - Offer exclusive content to members and subscribers in a tier.